fajrikornel/go-todoapp/README.md

 In this project, I'm trying to create a service that is developed in a healthy way.
 Some of the traits I'm trying to achieve:
 - Development ease: tools to help local development; migration commands, dockerfiles, docker compose
 - Configurability: configure app via a YAML configuration
+- Instrumented with metrics and dashboards to monitor application-specific health
 - Well-documented: Swagger file, README instructions
 - Well-logged: logs can be correlated with related logs (via correlation ID)
 - Operability: logs can be monitored and queried for operability and debugging